Saafke/dance-fitness/README.md

 #### Visualise results

 If we want to visualise the results, we need to render them.
-The following script will visualise the 3D meshes (or skeletons) from a front-view and a side-view (90 degrees rotated about the up-axis) on a white background.
-It renders the estimations via a weak-perspective camera model.
+The following script will render the 3D meshes (or skeletons) via a weak-perspective camera model.
 Execute the following command:

 `$ python render.py`